Scarecrowe/AdventOfCode/AdventOfCode.Core/README.md

 var result = grid.Traverse(...);
 ```

-*(Adapt names to actual class/method names in your implementation.)*

 ## License

 This library is covered under the same MIT License as the rest of the project.